 Mail philippe.gual@inserm.fr

-In normal conditions high molecular weight hyaluronic acid (HW-HA) is the major ligand for CD44.
-In NAFLD, CD44 itself and many of its interactors, either located in the ECM or within the cytoplasmic membrane are overexpressed.
-High expression of these molecules is found in NAFLD.
-We propose that CD44 acts as a central integrator and amplifier by transmitting signals from the ECM into the cytoplasm thus triggering pro-inflammatory signaling that drives NAFLD.
+In normal conditions high molecular weight hyaluronic acid (HW-HA) is a major receptor for CD44.
+In MASLD, CD44 itself and many of its interactors, either located in the ECM or within the cytoplasmic membrane are overexpressed.
+High expression of these molecules is found in MASLD.
+We propose that CD44 acts as a central integrator and amplifier by transmitting signals from the ECM into the cytoplasm thus triggering pro-inflammatory signaling that drives MASLD.
 Low/High molecular weight HA; X, unknown molecular interactors to be identified here.

-Chronic inflammation and the associated fibrosis are the progressive forms of NAFLD/ALD and no pharmacological treatment is yet available.
-We investigate how the extracellular matrix and its receptors play a key role in orchestrating the chronic inflammation and fibrosis that contribute to NAFLD/ALD progression.
+Chronic inflammation and the associated fibrosis are the progressive forms of MASLD/ALD and no pharmacological treatment is yet available.
+We investigate how the extracellular matrix and its receptors play a key role in orchestrating the chronic inflammation and fibrosis that contribute to MASLD/ALD progression.

 F. SOYSOUVANHPost-doctoral fellow